Lesson 4: Searching for Patents

 Forward and backward citation mining

 Once you have discovered at least one relevant granted patent or patent application, you can expand your search using citations to other patent literature.
-Most patent searching databases include hyperlinks to patents referenced in the patent application or granted patent (with some caveats; for instance, the USPTO PatFT and AppFT databases only link to other U.S. patents referenced, not foreign patents).
-Many patent databases, including Lens.org, Google Patents, and Espacenet, also link from patent documents to later patent applications and granted patents that referenced them as prior art.
+Most patent searching databases include hyperlinks to patents referenced in the patent application or granted patent (with some caveats; for instance, the USPTO Patent Public Search database only links to other U.S. patents referenced, not foreign patents).
+Many patent databases, including The Lens, Google Patents, and Espacenet, also link from patent documents to later patent applications and granted patents that referenced them as prior art.

 Classification searching